 - In 2024, ML domains expanded into marketing, service operations, and IT, raising adoption depth across sectors.

-Machine Learning’s Projected Economic Gains by 2030
+Machine Learning’s Projected Economic Gains

 - China is expected to see the largest share of gains, accounting for 26.1% of global economic benefits from machine learning.